sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - $$process-extension: This CDDL socket can be used to extend the process-entry group model.
 See {{model-extension}}.

-- $$resource-extension: This CDDL socket can be used to extend the  group model.
+- $$resource-extension: This CDDL socket can be used to extend the resource-entry group model.
 See {{model-extension}}.

-- $$-extension: This CDDL socket can be used to extend the resource-entry group model.
-See {{model-extension}}.

 {: #model-payload}
-### The payload-entry Group
+### The payload-entry Map

-The CDDL for the payload-entry group follows:
+The CDDL for the payload-entry map follows:

 ~~~ CDDL
 payload-entry = {